dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

 * fill into a web site
 * deliver this website to any bowser using a local apache webserver installation

+# supported boards
-currently supported boards: Amsat-DL Downconverter V3d
+Amsat-DL Downconverter V3d

-under construction: support of the Amsat-DL Upconverter V2.4
+Amsat-DL Upconverter V2.4
+and the
+(Amsat-DL DATV-PA-Controller, until now only one system exists at the Antarctis Station.
+I don't know if this will be a public board.
+If this board is used then the baudrate must be changed to 115200, see serial.c)

 # software installation